alimegl/Windows-App-Installer-Toolkit/README.md

 ## Notes

+- Before starting an installation, the tool refreshes the `winget` community source.
-- Applications are installed using their Winget package IDs.
+- Applications are installed from the `winget` community source using their package IDs.
 - The installer runs Winget commands sequentially.
 - If an installation fails, review the message printed by Winget in the terminal.